Expander/polylogarithm/README.md

 Copying
 -------

-Polylogarithm is licenced under the GNU Lesser General Public License (GNU LGPL) version 3.
+Polylogarithm is licenced under the MIT License.